 Brunel Engine House, Railway Avenue, Rotherhithe, Southwark, London SE16 4LF View on map

 Scheduled monument and international landmark, Isambard Kingdom Brunel's first project with his father Sir Marc Brunel.
 The Thames tunnel opened as a banquet hall, shopping arcade and underwater fairground, now the oldest tunnel in the oldest underground system in the world.
 The Engine House was built in 1842, a year before the Thames Tunnel opened, and was used to house the steam engines that drove the pumps to keep the tunnel dry.
-Now houses a permanent exhibition to highlight the dramatic story of the construction and subsequent history of the Thames Tunnel.
+Access to the Grand Entrance Hall, the underground chamber where Brunel nearly drowned.

 - Open on Heritage Open Day